-This herbaceous perennial has low and dense growth and clumps to a width of 2′ feet and a height of 18″ inches.
+This herbaceous perennial has low and dense growth and clumps to a width of 2′ feet and 18″ inches tall.
 It grows from January to March during warm weather.

-The Aloe Blue Elf grows to form coral orange, red flower stalks.
+The Aloe Blue Elf grows to form coral orange and red flower stalks.
 It grows in cold and hardy temperatures and can withstand temperatures as low as 25° degrees Fahrenheit.

 Flowering and Fragrance

 This plant flowers during late winter through early spring.
-Each plant in a clump produces a tall flower spike that has colorful orange-red flowers.
+Each plant in a clump produces a tall flower spike with colorful orange-red flowers.
 The showy spikes grow 18″-24″ inches tall in mid-winter.

 Light and Temperature